heathermiller/wwwcurryon/call-for-presentations.md

 ## Admission and Travel

-- Speakers will receive free admission to Strange Loop.
+- Speakers will receive free admission to Curry On.

 We are striving to provide some form of travel grant to assist with the costs of attending.
 We'll post details here once a budget is finalized.